bublinec/Pondbook/notes.md

     * relative path (./ - current dir (where the app.js is) or ../ - one dir up in the tree)

 WE OBVIOUSLY CAN'T START WITHOUT /

+## Nested routes

+NEW     ponds/:id/commenss/new          GET
+CREATE  ponds/:id/comments              POST

+- I will not preceed accoring to RESTful routing in this case, because I want to display comments form on the SHOW page